elizabeth-poggie/elizabeth-poggie/_content/notes/15-W24-intro-to-programming.md

 Outro
 ```

-Gorgeous, but we can optimize the strat further
+Gorgeous, but we can optimize the strat further.

 ## Solution 5

-Write the previous 6 methods AND one additional method, call it RickRoll(), that displays the lyrics in the right order (by calling the other 6 methods).
+Write the previous 6 methods AND one additional method, call it `RickRoll()`, that displays the lyrics in the right order (by calling the other 6 methods).
-In the main method, simply call RickRoll().
+In the main method, simply call `RickRoll()`.

 ```cs
 public class Program